johnnymitch/automation/trello-priorities.md

 - Add a status (To do, In progress, Staging, Review, Done)
 - Add an estimate (e.g. 1h, 30m)
 - Add notes (if applicable)

+## Rules

+- ONLY add tasks that are **NOT** in the backlog.
+Tasks in the backlog have not been schedule yet, therefore they are not relevant.
+- Ensure all tasks in the sheet have a link back to Trello, otherwise there is not a reference.
+- Priority is done in a **top down** manner, as it's impossible to schedule tasks in a numerical fasion, e.g. 1, 2, 3, 50, 51 etc. that gets too hard to manage.